David Paton: The Alan Parsons Project

+Solo

 His first solo album was released in 1991, titled Passions Cry (under the name of Davie Paton), and the second album Fragments in 1996, that was also under the same name.
 In 1980, Paton already recorded an album with the title No Ties No Strings at the Abbey Road Studios, which was never released.
 In 2003, however, the album The Search was released, which was a new recording of the "lost album" from 1980.
 In the following years, David Paton released other solo albums.

-Paton also appeared solo in the Countdown Spectacular 2 concert series in Australia, between August and September 2007, as a performer and musical director.